RohitDhatrak/personal-website/content/blog/time-space-complexity/index.md

 Now we'll take a look at binary search.
 The way this algorithm operates is similar to how we might search for a word in a dictionary.
 Let's say we open the dictionary somewhere in the middle.
 If the word we are looking for lies in the left half we ignore the right half and then again split the left half in two.

 If we keep on doing this process we'll eventually find the word we are looking for because the words in a dictionary are arranged in alphabetical order.
-Similarly, if we have an sorted array and we want to look for a value x we can apply binary search.
+Similarly, if we have a sorted array and we want to look for a value x we can apply binary search.

 ```
 int binarySearch(int arr[], int x) {